Centril/rfcs/text/0000-default-field-values.md

 low-cost and potentially cost-free.

 The main complexity comes instead from introducing `field: Type = expr`.
-However, as seen in the [prior-art], there are several widely used languages that have a notion of field / property / instance-variable defaults.
+However, as seen in the [prior-art], there are several widely-used languages that have a notion of field / property / instance-variable defaults.
 Therefore, the addition is intuitive and thus the cost is seen as limited.